ForooghKarimi/Association-Rule-on-Titanic-Dataset/README.md

 # Association-Rule-Mining-on-Titanic-Dataset (with R)
-> In this project I tried to use Association Rule Technique to find patterns in Titanic dataset that shows what are the relationships between passengers' survaval and their social class, sex, age.
+> In this project I tried to use Association Rule Technique to find patterns in Titanic dataset that shows what are the relationships between passengers' survival and their social class, sex, and age.
 * the project is built with R.